Envirometrix/PredictiveSoilMapping/06-Soilmapping_using_mla.md

 </div>

-Here, we only illustrate predictive performance using Euclidean buffer distances (to all sampling points), but the code could be adopted to include other families of geographical covariates (as shown in Fig. \@ref(fig:distances-examples)).
-Note also that RF tolerates a high number of covariates and multicolinearity [@Biau2016], hence multiple types of geographical covariates (Euclidean buffer distances, upslope and downslope areas) could be used at the same time.
+Here, we only illustrate predictive performance using Euclidean buffer distances (to all sampling points), but the code could be adapted to include other families of geographical covariates (as shown in Fig. \@ref(fig:distances-examples)).
+Note also that RF tolerates a high number of covariates and multicolinearity [@Biau2016], hence multiple types of geographical covariates (Euclidean buffer distances, upslope and downslope areas) could be considered concurrently.

 ### Spatial prediction 2D continuous variable using RFsp